Category:

 Personal Life

-At age 16, Allen Iverson started dating high school sweetheart Tawanna Turner.
-They were married at The Mansion on Main Street in Voorhees, New Jersey.
+At age 16, Allen began dating Tawanna Turner.
+They wed in Voorhees, New Jersey, at The Mansion on Main Street in August 2001.
 The couple has five children.
 Tawanna filed for divorce in March 2010.
 The divorce was finalized in 2013, but the couple got back together just one month after they finalized their divorce.
-He had an on-and-off relationship with rapper Da Brat over the following years, before she ended it for good over his infidelity.
+Iverson had an on-and-off relationship with rapper Da Brat over the following years before she ended it for good over his infidelity.

 In 2000, Iverson recorded a single under the moniker Jewelz called "40 Bars."
 He was not able to release it due to controversial lyrics involving derogatory remarks about homosexuals.
 He agreed to change the lyrics but never released the album.

-In January 2023, Iverson announced plans to open a seafood and soul food restaurant in his native Virginia and then expanding to Philadelphia.
+In January 2023, Iverson announced plans to open a seafood and soul food restaurant in his native Virginia, with plans to expand to Philadelphia.

 Allen Iverson Career Earnings